 Once the body recognizes an entity as foreign, it is capable of mounting an immune response against it that ultimately results in the selective elimination of the foreign entity.
 Moreover, the immune system retains a memory of the event and has the capability to keep it from relapsing.
 Immuno-oncology involves the study of the above phenomenon in order to develop novel treatment options that leverage innate potential of the immune system to treat disease in a specific manner and prevent it from recurring.
 Immunotherapies have been shown to stimulate the immune system by three different mechanisms, blocking immune inhibitory signals, activating immunostimulatory pathways and stimulating components of the innate and adaptive immune systems to elicit a disease-specific immune response.

-The Potential of Immuno-modulators:
+The Potential of Immune Checkpoint Inhibitors:

-The success of first-generation immune checkpoint inhibitors has opened a new arena for researchers and pharmaceutical companies in this domain.
+The success of first-generation immune checkpoint inhibitors has opened a new arena for researchers and pharmaceutical contract manufacturing companies in this domain.
 Several alternative stimulatory and inhibitory pathways, other than those targeting CTLA-4, PD-L and PD-L1, are being investigated across various stages of preclinical and clinical development.
-Therapies targeting these alternative checkpoint proteins, such as TIM-3, LAG-3, GITR, OX40, CD47 and CD38, have been termed as next generation immune checkpoint modulators.
-Next generation immune modulators are the beneficiaries of this change and are certain to pave the way for effective treatment of several forms of cancer.
-A number of preclinical and clinical studies have established the potential of immune checkpoint modulators, both as monotherapies and combination therapies.
+Therapies targeting these alternative immune checkpoint inhibitors, such as TIM-3, LAG-3, GITR, OX40, CD47 and CD38, have been termed as next generation immune checkpoint modulators.
+Next generation immune checkpoint inhibitors are the beneficiaries of this change and are certain to pave the way for effective treatment of several forms of cancer.
+A number of preclinical and clinical studies have established the potential of immune checkpoint inhibitors, both as monotherapies and combination therapies.
 Further, other intriguing combinations are emerging with immunotherapies and other established therapeutic modalities, such as radiotherapy and chemotherapy.
 With both, big and small players, investing large amount of resources to investigate the anticancer potential of immune checkpoint modulators, these therapeutic modalities are expected to become mainstream in the foreseen future.

 The Evolving Landscape of Next Generation Immune Checkpoint Inhibitors and Stimulators